Home » How To Buy A Home: Your First Financial Steps

 The most important thing to remember about managing credit is to always pay your monthly minimum.
 When you go to buy your home, you want your credit score to be as close to 850 as possible, and 700 is considered to be a good score.

-2. Grow your savings account.
+Step 3.
+Grow your savings account.

+When planning how to buy a home, keeping your savings secure is essential.
 You don’t want your money to be at risk while saving up to buy a home.
 Once you can estimate how much a down payment on the home will be and how long you must save up for that expense, storing it in a savings account is your safest option.

 Savings accounts collect interest and give you a return on your money.
 The more money you keep in it, the higher your earnings will be over time.

 For help setting a goal on how much you should save in your savings account, use a home affordability calculator.
-The most important factors are for your mortgage to not exceed more than 28% of your gross monthly income, and for all of your combined debt to not exceed 40% of your gross monthly income.
+The most important factors are for your mortgage to not exceed more than 28% of your gross monthly income and for all of your combined debt to not exceed 40% of your gross monthly income.

-3. Have your life in order.
+Step 5.
+Have your life in order.

 As a final philosophical step, consider why you want to buy a home.
 Are you ready to settle down?